 The Arabic program at Swarthmore College offers ways to respond to an increasingly globalized world.
 Knowledge of Arabic contributes not only to our geopolitical connectivity with Arabic-speaking countries, it also contributes to the interdisciplinary program of studies in Islamic studies and to students' work in programs in anthropology, comparative literature, history, linguistics, religion, sociology, and other fields.
 Study of Arabic language through the third year and study abroad are particularly recommended for students who want to develop proficiency for research or fieldwork.
 Interested students are urged to begin studying the language early in their academic careers, to have time to develop a useful level of language proficiency and be prepared to study in an immersive program abroad.

 First-, second-, and third-year Arabic are offered every year; first-year Arabic has no prerequisites and is open to everyone except native speakers.
 Native or heritage speakers of Arabic should consult with the Arabic faculty for placement.
 Courses in literature in translation, culture, and film, when available, are also open to all students.
 Students of Arabic language are urged to take these courses and others related to the Arab world in Islamic studies, sociology and anthropology, history, political science, and religion to gain perspective on classical and contemporary Arabic culture.

 Introductory and Intermediate Arabic are intensive courses that carry 1.5 credits per semester.
 Study abroad is particularly encouraged for students of Arabic; academic credit (full or partial) is generally approved for participation in programs recommended by the Arabic section.
-These include, but are not limited to, universities and non-university programs in Egypt, Jordan, Lebanon, Morocco, Oman, Syria, Tunisia, and Yemen.
+These include, but are not limited to, universities and non-university programs in Jordan, Lebanon, Morocco, Oman, and Tunisia.

 Courses in Arabic Language, Literature, and Culture